Elmiron and Your Eyes: What the Research Shows About Pigmentary Maculopathy

 What is Elmiron and what is it used for?

-Elmiron (pentosan polysulfate sodium) is a medication approved for the treatment of interstitial cystitis, a chronic bladder condition characterized by pelvic pain and urinary urgency.
+Elmiron (pentosan polysulfate sodium) is a medication approved for the treatment of interstitial cystitis, a chronic bladder condition.
 It is thought to work by coating the bladder wall, though its exact mechanism is not fully understood.

 What are the symptoms of Elmiron-associated pigmentary maculopathy?